 I used to wish that I’d named my blog How Not to Travel, but now that my incidents have lessened in recent years, I find myself instead thinking of my alternative blog title as The Accidental Adventurer.
-Because that’s what I seem to have become.

 The longer I travel, the less fear and apprehension I experience about places around the world, even if I don’t know anyone’s who’s been and can’t find much information online.
 With the exception of war zones, there aren’t many places I’d think twice about visiting these days.

 It means I’ll rock up to somewhere like Mozambique and realise that barely anyone travels alone in this country.
 The travellers I met were in awe that I was brave enough to visit solo.
 People would tell me that I was courageous and adventurous, and I’d be there having no idea that me going to Mozambique alone was a Big Deal.

 And while I felt safe in Mozambique, there’s no denying that this was some of the most hardcore travel I’ve encountered to date.